 I’m an instructional designer.

-Well, an assistant one, anyways.
-I work at a small, liberal arts University in the Midwest helping to design and develop interactive, narrative learning experiences for our students.
+I work at a community college in the Midwest helping to design and develop interactive, narrative learning experiences for our students.
 I’m excited by innovation in education, and how we can use the powers of narrative and game design to power new and rich educational experiences.

 Education in the 21st century needs to be different.
 It needs to be collaborative, iterative, student-centered, and personally driven.